 DuVine tours include time both on and off the bike, and we want you to be comfortable in every situation.
 To make sure you’ve covered all your bases, see our packing list for suggestions and recommendations.

 Gratuities for our guides are much appreciated to thank them for exceptional service, support, and expertise.
 The industry standard is for each individual guest to tip 10-15% (U.S. tours and Cycle + Sail tours) or 7.5-10% (all other tours) of their trip price at the end of the tour.
 Unless you want to tip separately, guides will divide tips among themselves.
 Local currency is preferred.
+We recommend that you plan ahead by bringing extra cash or visiting the ATM at the beginning of your trip, since ATMs are not always available near the last hotel of the tour.
 For alternative methods of tipping guides after your tour, contact your Tour Coordinator.

 As fellow cycling enthusiasts, we understand the desire to ride your own bike.
 If you prefer to use your bike on tour, you will be responsible for all shipping arrangements and maintenance.
 You will also be responsible for assembly and disassembly as needed, or DuVine may provide a mechanic (based on availability) for a minimum fee of $200.
 Please contact us for more detailed information.